 Resolution: why do low res images still look good on screen?

-With pixel based (raster) images like JPG and BMP the image resolution is measured in Dots Per Inch (DPI) sometimes called Pixels Per Inch (PPI) as its name suggest it refers directly to the amount of pixels there are to a square inch of the final printed image.
+With pixel-based (raster) images like JPG and BMP the image resolution is measured in Dots Per Inch (DPI) sometimes called Pixels Per Inch (PPI) as its name suggest it refers directly to the number of pixels there are to a square inch of the final printed image.

 DPI images are like mosaics, the pixels are like tiles.
 The smaller the tiles or pixels the sharper and more detailed the picture will be.